We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Pros: vitamin D can support the immune system, easy to take

 - Cons: expensive, delivers above recommended daily dose of vitamin D

-This vitamin D3 tincture is free of gluten and genetically modified organisms (GMOs) and suitable for vegetarians and vegans.
+These vitamin D3 capsules are free of gluten and genetically modified organisms (GMOs) and suitable for vegetarians and vegans.

 Pure Encapsulations claims this product may help improve cardiovascular and immune health and support bone, prostate, and colon function.

-The serving size of this tincture is five drops.
-The product labeling states each serving contains 25 micrograms (mcg) of vitamin D3.
+The serving size is 1 vegan capsule.
+The product labeling states each serving contains 50 micrograms (mcg) of vitamin D3.

-This product is suitable for vegans who want to supplement their food with more vitamin D3, especially those who prefer a liquid form rather than a tablet.
+This product is suitable for vegans who want to supplement their food with more vitamin D3.

 Best vitamin E supplement: Garden of Life Vitamin Code Raw Vitamin E

 - Price: around $28